MCT-master/mct-master.github.io/_posts/2022-12-08-iosifaragiannis-shimmerion.md

 </figure>

 # Design
-Shimmerion’s pitch is controlled by the incoming light from the performer’s smartphone.
+Shimmerion is designed to be played in the dark, with its pitch controlled by the incoming light from the performer’s smartphone.
 There are two versions of the main signal, one with and one without an amplitude modulator (dry/ wet).
 The pitch of the modulator and the amplitude of the “wet” signal are controlled by the distance between the user’s hand and an IR sensor.
 The “dry” signal’s amplitude is controlled via a knob.

 # Sensors & Controller
 I’m using 3 different sensors to drive the system: